By Diane Spicer

 Try some flavor hacks and nutritional turbocharging, and then get on the trail.

-Then add in these favorite flavor hacks that are nearly weightless but floaded with nutrition.
+Then add in these favorite flavor hacks that are nearly weightless but loaded with nutrition to keep yourself in top form.

-And this will keep you full for a long time on the trail!
+And this will keep you full and fueled up for a long time on the trail!

 Backpacking food ideas beginners should consider are hot beverages.